About your Guide

 It is very important never to touch or disturb anything in the caverns, especially something of an archeological nature.
 Today adventurous Scuba divers can safely visit this enchanted and awesome place!!!

-A magnificent natural show where you can discover inside large submerged rooms some fossil fishes and shells together with pieces of quartz and huge stalactites and stalagmites.
+A magnificent natural show where inside large submerged rooms you can discover some fossil fishes and shells together with pieces of quartz and huge stalactites and stalagmites.

 Safety Limitations